 In cases where our Product Suppliers find it difficult to complete the remediation work identified through audits, we include them in supplier improvement projects.
 These types of projects help suppliers to understand and address the root causes of particular issues and to develop systems that prevent such issues from occurring again.
-To date, 20% of our direct T1 Suppliers participated in improvement projects covering a range of topics, for instance health & safety, wages and working hours, social dialogue and productivity.
-8 key suppliers, representing 10% of our direct T1 Product Suppliers have been specifically trained on recruitment and hiring practices as a result of our risk assessment and knowledge that poor practices in these areas may lead to modern slavery.
+To date, 23% of our direct Tier 1 suppliers have participated in improvement projects covering a range of topics, for instance health & safety, wages and working hours, social dialogue and productivity.
+8 key suppliers, representing 11% of our direct Tier 1 Product Suppliers have been specifically trained on recruitment and hiring practices as a result of our risk assessment and knowledge that poor practices in these areas may lead to modern slavery.

-Over the last year, in Asia, where we identified a risk surrounding the recruitment of migrant workers, we have been working with several other brands also sourcing from the supplier and a non- profit expert labour rights organisation, to identify and remediate any potential modern slavery related issues as well as implement robust systems to manage this recruitment in an ethical manner.
+In 2020, we completed a collaborative project with a supplier in Asia, where we identified a risk surrounding the recruitment of migrant workers.
+We worked with several other brands also sourcing from the supplier and Verité, a non-profit expert labour rights organisation, to identify and remediate any potential modern slavery related issues as well as implement robust systems to manage this recruitment in an ethical manner.